Blog →

 • Start with your biggest headache.
 Don't just use AI for the sake of it.
 Figure out what the most time-consuming or frustrating part of your business is.
 Is it answering every single customer email?
 Writing social media posts?
 Find an AI tool that solves that specific problem first.

 • Look for tools that integrate.
 The best tools are the ones that play nicely with the software you already use.
-If there is no native connection, you could look into AI-powered workflow and automation builders (like Relay.app) that can connect apps together, making it easier for your team to adopt and will keep your data from getting trapped in different siloed places.
+If there is no native connection, you could look into AI-powered workflow and automation builders (like Relay.app) that can connect apps together, making it easier for your team to adopt and keeping your data from getting trapped in different siloed places.
 For example, Missive integrates with over 25 apps like Salesforce, Shopify, and Asana.

 • Prioritize a unified workspace.
 Juggling a bunch of different apps can create more problems than it solves.
 Look for platforms that combine a few key functions, like communication and task management, to keep your team on the same page and working from one source of truth.